COVID-19-Israel/Covid-19-data/README.md

 ## How to use our data

 It is possible to download all of are information from our website (http://18.196.160.214/rest/), as csv files.
 Because we gather information from diffrent data sources - it may be inconsistent.
-We don't remove or solve these inconsistencies, we leave this job to the analysts to slove according to their understanding.
+We don't remove or solve these inconsistencies, we leave this job to the analysts to solve according to their understanding.
-A few recomendations:
+A few recommendations:
-* Use the specific data base if they exsist - for example, if you want to find info about Italy, use COVID-19 Italia.
+* Use the specific data base if they exist - for example, if you want to find info about Italy, use COVID-19 Italia.
 * Notice that some data appears more then once per each date - you can filter this using the update_time column.
 * In some countries we have a division into smaller regions.
-When suming info about that country, be sure to notice not to sum the diffrent regions with a row that allready includes the sum of the whole country.
+When summing info about that country, be sure to notice not to sum the diffrent regions with a row that already includes the sum of the whole country.

 ## Table's and Main column's